Moamal-2000/jumpers-heaven-statistics/readme.md

 note: bot generated file, due to markdown restriction all escape characters got removed

-scoreing system: for each map we take the top 10 then rate `11 - place` (top1 - 10 points, top2 - 9 points and so on)
+scoring system: for each map we take the top 10 then rate `11 - place`

+top1 will have  10 points, top2 - 9 points, top3 - 8 points and so on

+this system is by no mean perfect and I'm open to proposal for it to be better.

 # Player Rankings Changes